 Financial crisis support

 People may experience significant loss or financial difficulties due to the damage or loss of property caused by an emergency such as fire or flood.
-In such financial crisis, welfare organisations and support services may provide emergency relief in the form of food, clothing and household goods such as second-hand furniture to help people manage finances in the aftermath of an emergency.
+In such financial crises, welfare organisations and support services may provide emergency relief in the form of food, clothing and household goods such as second-hand furniture, to help people manage finances in the aftermath of an emergency.

-People that have experienced significant loss will need to consider a broad range of financial issues in the days and weeks following.
+People who have experienced significant loss will need to consider a broad range of financial issues in the days and weeks that follow.

 The following resources provide information about what assistance is available from the department.

 - Dealing with financial matters after an emergency

 This fact sheet outlines some of the support services available and things to consider when you are managing your finances after an emergency.

 The Personal Hardship Assistance Program (PHAP) provides financial assistance to alleviate the personal hardship and distress suffered by eligible Victorians, as a result of an emergency.